Using Your Academic Adviser The Right Way!

 Building a diverse collaborative of advisers as you begin your college journey is a solid investment in your future.

-Finally, if you do run into a campus administrative problem, take care of it immediately.
+Finally, if you run into a campus administrative problem, take care of it immediately.

 Help, on campus, is always available.
 Use your campus resources.